fermyon/developer/content/spin/http-outbound.md

 {{ startTab "Rust"}}

 HTTP functions are available in the `spin_sdk::outbound_http` module.
 The function is named `send_request`.
-It takes a `spin_sdk::http::Request` and return a `spin_sdk::http::Response`.
-Both of these types are specializations of the `Request` and `Response` types from the `http` crate, and have all their behavior and methods; the Spin SDK maps them to the underlying Wasm interface.
+It takes a `spin_sdk::http::Request` and returns a `spin_sdk::http::Response`.
+Both of these types are specializations of the `Request` and `Response` types from the `http` crate, and have all their behaviour and methods; the Spin SDK maps them to the underlying Wasm interface.
 For example:

 ```rust
 use spin_sdk::http::{Request, Response};